Cabibbo–Kobayashi–Maskawa matrix: Observations and predictions

 Cabibbo's solution consisted of postulating weak universality (see below) to resolve the first issue, along with a mixing angle θ_{c}, now called the Cabibbo angle, between the d and s quarks to resolve the second.

-For two generations of quarks, there are no CP violating phases, as shown by the counting of the previous section.
+For two generations of quarks, there can be no CP violating phases, as shown by the counting of the previous section.
 Since CP violations had already been seen in 1964, in neutral kaon decays, the Standard Model that emerged soon after clearly indicated the existence of a third generation of quarks, as Kobayashi and Maskawa pointed out in 1973.
 The discovery of the bottom quark at Fermilab (by Leon Lederman's group) in 1976 therefore immediately started off the search for the top quark, the missing third-generation quark.

 Note, however, that the specific values that the angles take on are not a prediction of the standard model: They are free parameters.
 At present, there is no generally-accepted theory that explains why the angles should have the values that are measured in experiments.